mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 The `ndb` router option simply means: access all SQL nodes marked with NDB status, i.e. they are members of the cluster.

-### Read/Write Split router
+### Read/Write Split Router

-The Read/Write Split router is implemented in readwritesplit module.
+The Read/Write Split Router is implemented in readwritesplit module.
 It is a statement-based router that has been designed for use within Master/Slave replication environments.
 It examines and optionally parses every statement to find out whether the statement can be routed to slave instead of master.

 #### Starting a readwritesplit router session